appunite/mockery/README.md

 * It does not allow to mock non-existent function

-  It checks if original module exports function you are trying to mock
+  It checks if original module exports function you are trying to call

 * Mock created in one test doesn't interfere with other tests